Public Safety Communication System

 Since it is a trunked radio system - unifying all of the above-mentioned first responders and call centers - they can communicate with each other using a single radio.
 For example, a firefighter in western Flagler County can easily speak to a deputy on the barrier island if both users select the same "talkgroup" on their radios.
 In addition to the mission specific talkgroups, like a police or fire dispatch group, there are mutual aid groups available to all users for this specific purpose.
 The system receives more than 3 million calls per year.

 GMRS or HAM radio resources are used to extend or enhance coverage if necessary.
 These resources can also be linked, or patched, on-demand to other systems by either dispatch call center.

-The Flagler County Interoperable Communication System also provides a paging system used to provide over-the-air paging/alerting for fire department stations and staff, as well as other emergency personnel.
+The Flagler County Public Safety Communication System also provides a paging system used to provide over-the-air paging/alerting for fire department stations and staff, as well as other emergency personnel.